-Interior Dialogue with Amy Virginia Buchanan
+Interior Dialogue with Amy Virginia Buchanan of SSSS

 The fantastical events thrown by New York’s very own Spring Street Social Society are very much a moveable feast, with wondrous venues dug up from every corner of the city, and the world at large, to bring together artists, chefs, performers, and lovers of all things fabulous.
 For the past five years, the members-only society has been amassing many followers for its unique events that have a way of seamlessly mixing performance art and fine dining, resulting in an experience that can be out of this world.

 From old cargo ships in the East River, to swanky pool parties in LA, Spring Street Social Society seems to be popping up everywhere.
 Which is why we were lucky enough to catch up with co-founder and artistic director Amy Virginia Buchanan, who had just come back from a marathon event in London, and is already onto another uber cool dinner here in NYC next week!

 INTERIOR MONOLOGUE: How did the idea for Spring Street Social Society come about?